-Football arrived in Albania early in the 20th century when the inhabitants of the northern city of Shkoder were surprised to see a strange game being played by students at a Christian mission.
-The sport swiftly grew in popularity in a country then under Ottoman Empire rule.
+Football arrived in Albania in the early 20th century when the inhabitants of the northern city of Shkoder were surprised to see a strange game played by students at a Christian mission.
+The sport swiftly grew in popularity in a country then under Ottoman Empire control.

-Shkoder's credentials as Albanian football's birthplace were cemented when, in 1913, a team representing the city and called Independence, played against a team of Austro-Hungarian soldiers.
-According to reports, the match was 45 minutes each way and faithful to the laws of the game.
+Shkoder's credentials as Albanian football's birthplace were enhanced when in 1913 a side representing the city – and called Independence – played against a team of Austro-Hungarian soldiers.
+According to reports, the match lasted 45 minutes per half and stayed faithful to the laws of the game.
 It is also documented that no further official fixture took place until 1921.
-Then, the Vllaznia club of Shkoder – formed in February 1919 – took on opponents established one year later, Agimi, with Vllaznia winning.
+Then the Vllaznia club of Shkoder, who had been formed in February 1919, tackled opponents established one year later, Agimi, with Vllaznia winning.

 Despite the game's growth, the difficult economic situation in the country impeded efforts to forge a sound infrastructure for clubs.
-Nonetheless, Albania produced a number of talented players who moved abroad to enhance their careers.
-The outstanding examples were Riza Lushta, Loro Boriçi and Naim Kryeziu who played in Italy for Juventus, S.S.
-Lazio and AS Roma, respectively, between 1940 and 1944.
+Nonetheless, Albania produced a number of talented players who moved abroad to boost their careers.
+The outstanding examples were Riza Lushta, Loro Boriçi and Naim Kryeziu who plied their trade in Italy for Juventus, SS Lazio and AS Roma, respectively, between 1940 and 1944.

-A domestic championship was instituted in April 1930, featuring six teams: KS Skënderbeu, KS Bashkimi Shkodran, KS Teuta, KS Urani Elbasan, SK Vlora and SK Tirana (now KF Tirana).
+A domestic championship was instituted in April 1930, featuring six teams: KF Skënderbeu, KS Bashkimi Shkodran, KF Teuta, KS Urani Elbasan, SK Vlora and KF Tirana.
 The first match was a 3-2 victory for Tirana over Bashkimi.
-Tirana, together with sides such as KS Dinamo Tirana, KS Vllaznia and FK Partizani, largely dominated the Albanian scene until the present day.
+Tirana, together with sides such as KF Dinamo Tirana, KF Vllaznia and FK Partizani, largely dominated the Albanian scene until the present day.

 Albania's national-team debut arrived on 22 September 1946 with a 5-0 thrashing of Montenegro.
+A few weeks later, between 7 and 13 October, the Balkan Nations' Cup was held in Tirana, and the hosts ended up winning the tournament contested by four countries.
+Albania beat Romania 1-0 in the final to clinch their first Balkan Cup.
 Another memorable occasion was the 1-1 home draw with the Northern Ireland of George Best and Pat Jennings in November 1965, which ended the visitors' FIFA World Cup qualifying hopes.
 Albania dealt a similar blow to West Germany after a goalless UEFA European Championship qualifier in December 1967.

-Such changes in a country's life are always difficult, and UEFA's commitment to assisting smaller associations such as the FSHF proved vital.
-Solidarity payments by European football's governing body gave the Albanian football authorities the chance to put the local game on a sounder footing.
+Such changes in a country's life are always difficult, and UEFA's commitment to assisting smaller associations such as the FShF proved vital.
+Solidarity payments by European football's governing body enabled the Albanian football authorities to give the local game a firmer footing.